 Domestic Violence Awareness Month

 Embracing the theme "Heal, Hold & Center," first introduced by the National Resource Center on Domestic Violence (NRCDV), NIWRC stands in solidarity with survivors and is dedicated to fostering healing within Tribal communities.
-This theme encourages us to heal by reclaiming cultural practices, hold space by actively listening to survivors, and center the voices of marginalized communities.
-NIWRC believes that by honoring the sacredness of all individuals, including women, children, and LGBTQ2S+ relatives, we can support survivors on their journey toward recovery.
+This theme encourages us to heal by reclaiming traditional practices, hold space by actively listening to survivors, and center the voices of marginalized communities.
+NIWRC believes that by honoring the sacredness of all individuals, including women and children, we can support survivors on their journey toward recovery.
 Together, let us speak the truth that violence is not traditional.

 As we prepare for Domestic Violence Awareness Month, domestic violence programs and communities are organizing intentional and motivational events to inspire change and uplift women and other survivors.
 Join us for an NIWRC webinar focusing on grassroots advocacy and showcasing the voices and expertise of Native women and survivors.
 You’ll discover valuable planning strategies, ideas, and resources to help your programs and communities create impactful DVAM events and campaigns.
 Watch the webinar!